Sea Fisheries (Vessel Monitoring

 (a) a

-fishing vessel other than a Community fishing boat or a British fishing boat
+fishing vessel other than an EU fishing boat or a British fishing boat

 registered in any country or territory; or